technicalpickles/jeweler/README.markdown

     end

-With all that setup out of the way, you can now release to Gemcutter with impunity.
-This would release the current version of your gem.
+After you have configured this, `rake release` will now also release to Gemutter.

+If you need to release it without the rest of the release task, you can run:

     $ rake gemcutter:release

-## Releasing to RubyForge
+### Releasing to RubyForge

 Jeweler can also handle releasing to [RubyForge](http://rubyforge.org).
 There are a few steps you need to do before doing any RubyForge releases with Jeweler: